 Project Manager, Primary Healthcare Research

 Úna joined UL in 2002 and has worked at the Graduate Entry Medical School since 2014.
-She has many years’ experience leading development projects and managing resources.
-Prior to her work at UL, she qualified as a music therapist at University of Bristol and worked in health and education settings in Ireland, Romania and Bosnia-Herzegovina.
+She has many years’ experience leading projects and managing resources.
+She is also project manager for the WHO Collaborating Centre for Migrant’s Involvement in Health Research.
+Prior to her work at UL, she qualified as a music therapist at University of Bristol and worked in health and education settings in Ireland, Romania, Bosnia-Herzegovina and Rwanda.

 Dr Susann Huschke, M.A., PhD.